premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Code near application topology means that the SQL Azure database and the windows azure hosted service consuming the data are hosted in the same Azure datacenter.
+Code near application topology means that the SQL Azure database and the windows azure hosted service consuming the data are hosted in the same Azure data center.

 </blockquote>